Frequently asked questions

 Use our FAQs to help answer any outstanding queries before getting in touch

-What are the different types of pass?
+What are the different pass zones?

 Here we explain the different types of ID passes available: